sofianemdm/StarkNet/README.md

 - Create an ERC721 token contract.
 You can use [this implementation](contracts/token/ERC721/ERC721.cairo) as a base
 - Deploy it to the testnet (check the constructor for the needed arguments.
 Also note that the arguments should be decimals.)

 ## Comment: Can specify here that the args are from the parameter inputs.
 Also could specify that you can mint the token directly to the Evaluator as the third arg and save you time transferring.
+However, given the instructions here, you may not need to actually send the token you create to the contract.
+Unclear.

 ```bash
 nile compile contracts/token/ERC721/ERC721.cairo